valentine195/Obsidian-Vault/The Mark of Death/Compendium/Items/Major/3 Rare/Shattered Blade.md

 Held by:

  ### Description
  > A well-made basic longsword whose blade was shattered into pieces.
-Three of the largest pieces were collected and stitched together through magic, creating a
+Three of the largest pieces were collected and stitched together through magic, creating a blade of floating fragments encased in a swirling mist.

  ### Use